 - Add the banana slices, and pan fry for 2-3 minutes on each side, until golden and caramelized all over.
 Lower heat if they brown too quickly.

 - Use firm bananas, but not green.
 They need to be ripe, yet firm, and not mushy.
+I do not recommend using thawed, frozen bananas.
+They get too mushy for this recipe.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.